Cook County Health Visa Sponsorship Jobs USA

 - Meet the minimum qualifications for the position.

-- Attach a copy of their DD 214, DD 215 or NGB 22 (Notice of Separation at time of application filing.
-Please note: If you have multiple DD214s, 215s, or NGB 22S, please submit the one with the latest date.
+- Attach a copy of their DD 214, DD 215 or NGB 22 (Notice of Separation at time of application filing).
+Please note: If you have multiple DD214s, 215s, or NGB 22S, Please submit the one with the latest date.
 Coast Guard must submit a certified copy of the military separation from either the Department of Transportation (Before 9/11) or the Department of Homeland Security (After 9/11).
 Discharge papers must list an Honorable Discharge Status.
-Discharge papers not listing an Honorable Discharge Status are not acceptable.
+Discharge papers not listing an Honorable Discharge Status are not acceptable OR A copy of a valid State ID Card or Driver’s License which identifies the holder of the ID as a Veteran, may also be attached to the application at time of filing.
+If items are not attached, you will not be eligible for Veteran Preference.

 VETERANS MUST PROVIDE ORIGINAL APPLICABLE DISCHARGE PAPERS OR APPLICABLE STATE ID CARD OR DRIVER’S LICENSE AT TIME OF INTERVIEW.

-Degrees awarded outside of the United States with the exception of those awarded in one of the United States' territories and Canada must be credentialed by an approved U.S. credential evaluation service belonging to the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators (AICE).
+Degrees awarded outside the United States with the exception of those awarded in one of the United States' territories and Canada must be credentialed by an approved U.S. credential evaluation service belonging to the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators (AICE).
 Original credentialing documents must be presented at time of interview.

 Please note all offers of Employment are contingent upon the following conditions: satisfactory professional & employment references, healthcare and criminal background checks, appropriate licensure/certifications and the successful completion of a physical and pre-employment drug screen.